 - 10% discount on all medical literature purchased through Login Canada [www.lb.ca/bookelite]

-Students enrolled in accredited medical, pharmaceutical sciences, or nutrition programs receive complementary membership status and may qualify for continuing education scholarship opportunities.
-Please contact CSOM administration for additional information.
+Students enrolled in an accredited medical, pharmaceutical sciences, or nutrition program may apply to receive complimentary membership status and qualify for continuing education scholarship opportunities.
+Please contact Membership Administration for additional information.

 Who We Are

 Established in 2009, the Canadian Society for Orthomolecular Medicine (CSOM) is one of 22 member Societies operating worldwide under the International Society for Orthomolecular Medicine (ISOM).

 CSOM is the foremost not-for-profit organization dedicated to the advancement of orthomolecular medicine within Canada.
 The Society serves to unite and support health care professionals with an interest in the science of nutritional biochemistry, and it’s application in the prevention and treatment of disease.

 CSOM provides monthly eNews communications highlighting upcoming continuing education programs in Canada, news and research from the international orthomolecular community, and content published in the open-access Journal of Orthomolecular Medicine.